Algebraic Hopf invariants and rational models for mapping spaces: Conventions

-\begin{convention} In this we will mainly work with $\Z$-graded chain complexes, which we will graded homologically, so the differential will always have degree $-1$.
-The only exception to this convention is the cohomology of a space which we will grade cohomologically. \end{convention}
+The only exception to our grading convention is the cohomology of a space which we will grade cohomologically.
+We will call a chain complex simply-connected if it is concentrated in degrees greater or equal than $2$. \end{convention}

 \begin{definition} The rational homotopy Lie algebra of a space $X$ is denoted by $\pi_*(X)$ and the linear dual of the rational homotopy groups is denoted by $\pi^*(X)$ and will be called the cohomotopy groups. \end{definition}